-Music Visits and Scholarship Auditions
+Music Scholarship Auditions

 Visiting our department is a great way to get to know our program, degrees, ensembles, and faculty!
 We offer flexible opportunities to visit and audition.
 You can visit first, audition later, or do it all in one trip.
 Our visit dates are also paired with other exciting events happening at the college to complete your experience!